The Benefits Of Play Therapy: How A Play Therapist Can Help Your Child

 This means you must have direct face-to-face contact with clients under the direct supervision of a licensed therapist before you can apply for and receive your license.

-What degree do you need for play therapy?
+What degree do you need to conduct play therapy?

 A master’s or doctoral degree in psychology or psychiatry is required to focus on childhood development required to become a play therapist.